SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/index.md

 ---
-slug: /send-data/opentelemetry-distro-collector
+slug: /send-data/opentelemetry-collector
-title: OpenTelemetry Distro Collector
+title: OpenTelemetry Collector
-description: You can also collect logs from Heroku and deploy a Sumo Logic Collector on AWS OpsWorks.
 ---

 OpenTelemetry is the future of agent-based collection for Sumo Logic.